lsprangers/implementations-and-systems-design/design_systems/search_system/README.md

 # History
 Over time recommendation / search systems have gone through a lot of changes
 - At first we used inverted indexes for text based lookups of documents which would allow things like webpage lookup on google
+- Most of this stayed with token-based matching using more advanced methods like n-grams, maybe using distance metrics like Levenshtein, or even some minimal ranking with TF-IDF based methods
+    - The takeaway here was that we were always comparing text-to-text
+    - These systems had ***high precision, but low recall***...if a word matches char for chat, it matches!
+But finding the matches that didn't 100% overlap became an issue
-- Over time
+- Over time:
+    - Scale occurred:
         - Recommendation systems started to span multiple content types, from videos to other users to generic multimedia, and the systems had to keep up
         - Companies started to have humongous web scale for items like Amazon, Google, and Facebook
         - These evolutions led to new search systems that had multiple stages across various content types ***which led systems to converge on Candidate Generation and Scoring over projected embeddings***
+    - Embeddings occurred:
+        - We started to look to scores that could be calculated between `<query, candidate>` pairs to give us high precision and higher recall

 Search has started to move away from returning items to returning summaries and question answering live through "GenAI", but in reality this is mostly still based on Transformer models and NLP tasks where we surround it with new context / query information